Contributions are tax-deductible

 Contribution limits are outlined below.
 Additionally, a "catch-up" contribution is available for eligible individuals who are 55 or older by the end of the taxable year and have not enrolled in Medicare.

-Tax Year | Maximum Annual Contribution -Standard | Additional Catch-Up Contribution for Owners Age 55 or Older | Deadline to Fund | |
+Tax Year Maximum Annual Contribution -Standard Additional Catch-Up Contribution for Owners Age 55 or Older Deadline to Fund

-Self-Only | Family | |||
+Self-Only Family

 Distributions

-High Deductible Plan (HDHP)
+High Deductible Health Plan (HDHP)

-The IRS sets annual requirements for the minimum deductible and maximum out-of-pocket expenses for HAS-compatible health plans.
+The IRS sets annual requirements for the minimum deductible and maximum out-of-pocket expenses for HSA-compatible health plans.
 You can take a full federal deduction if you start your HDHP coverage no later than December 1st of that year.
 Please verify with your healthcare provider that your plan is compatible.

-HDHP Annual Deductible | Maximum Out-of-Pocket Expenses | |||
+HDHP Annual Deductible Maximum Out-of-Pocket Expenses

-Tax Year | Self-Only Coverage | Family Coverage | Self-Only Coverage | Family Coverage |
+Tax Year Self-Only Coverage Family Coverage Self-Only Coverage Family Coverage

-Must have an HDHP on the first day of the month for which you are opening an HSA.
+* Must have a high-deductible health plan (HDHP) on the first day of the month for which you are opening an HSA.
 For instance, if your HDHP coverage begins on the 15th of the current month, you may open an HSA on the following month.
 If you already have an existing HDHP prior to the first day of the month, you are eligible to open an HSA.
+Must have no other major medical insurance coverage and not enrolled in Medicare (generally under age 65).
+Must also not be claimed as a dependent on another individual’s tax return